John Mazur: Career

 Mazur was re-hired at the end of the 1970 NFL season, and selected quarterback Jim Plunkett with the first pick in the 1971 draft.
 Leading the team to a 6–8 mark that year, which included upsets of the Miami Dolphins, Baltimore Colts and Oakland Raiders, the team enjoyed its best record since 1966, and Mazur was awarded a new contract with a substantial pay increase.
 That excitement would be short-lived as the Patriots won only two of their first nine games.
 Mazur then resigned on November 13, 1972, one day after a 52–0 shutout by Miami, and was replaced by Phil Bengtson.

 Mazur would resurface the next year as defensive backs coach with the Philadelphia Eagles, and would survive the dismissal of much of the coaching staff following the end of the 1975 NFL season.
 However, after just one year working under Dick Vermeil, Mazur left in 1977 to join former Eagles assistant Walt Michaels, who had been hired as head coach of the New York Jets.

 After two years as defensive backs coach with the Jets, Mazur was promoted to defensive coordinator in 1979, helping the team to its second straight 8–8 season.
-The following year, the team's fortunes dipped considerably with a 4–12 mark, while Mazur's health also took a turn for the worse.
-In December, he announced that he would be retiring to battle the effects of Parkinson's disease.
+The following year, In December, he announced that he would be retiring to battle the effects of Parkinson's disease.

-Since his retirement, Mazur's finances dwindled because of his disease, forcing his now 74-year-old wife Bernadine to return to work.
-In a 2005 Boston Globe article, Mazur, then a resident of Mount Laurel, New Jersey, noted that his $1,500 per month pension had not increased in more than a quarter century.